ShroukElshahawy/Quiz-Game/README.md

 # Quiz-Game
-Quiz Game that let you select between categories and difficulty levels and give you some questions to test your knowledge based on your selected options
+Quiz Game that let you select between categories and difficulty levels then give you some questions to test your knowledge based on your selected options

 ## [Click Here For Life Demo](https://shroukelshahawy.github.io/Quiz-Game/)